GK-18268-GIT/FeedPulse/README.md

   ```md
   ![Admin dashboard page](./screenshots/admin_dashboard.png)
   ```
+**Future implements**
+- Create a completed authentication system with proper user management

 **Bug**
 Tailwind CSS is not configured properly.
-So, styles did not appear in frontend
+So, styles did not appear in the frontend